Traneptora/grimoire/_posts/2015-07-30-glyph-of-warding.markdown

 **Range**: Touch

-**Components**: V, S, M, (incense and powdered diamond worth at least 200 gp, which the spell consumes)
+**Components**: V, S, M (incense and powdered diamond worth at least 200 gp, which the spell consumes)

 **Duration**: Until dispelled or triggered